Skip to main content

 Two friends traveling together booked a session thinking it would be a fun wellness activity.
 Something to tick off the list alongside the temples and the cooking class.
 Neither had done breathwork before.

-About fifteen minutes in, one of them started laughing and could not stop.
+About fifteen minutes in, one started laughing and could not stop.
 The other started crying at the same time.
 After the session they looked at each other and both started laughing again.
-"We have known each other for twelve years," one of them told me, "and I have never seen this side of you."
+"We have known each other for twelve years," one of them said, "and I have never seen this side of you."

-This is what I mean about meeting each other somewhere new.
 You can know someone for decades and never see them in the state that breathwork opens up.
 Not because they are hiding.
 Because that state is not accessible through normal interaction.
-You need the breath to get there.
+The breath bypasses the thinking mind.
+What shows up is not the curated version of a person.
+It is the unedited one.
+Seeing that in someone you care about changes the relationship.
+Not because anything was said.
+Because something was seen that is usually invisible.

 The Couple Who Came to Reconnect

-They told me upfront that they were in a rough patch.
+They told me upfront they were in a rough patch.
 Not breaking up.
 But stuck.
 They had tried talking it out.
-They had tried giving each other space.
-Nothing was shifting the feeling of being slightly off from each other.
+They had tried space.
+Nothing was shifting.

 I guided them through a longer session with a specific phase where they synchronized their breathing.
 Inhaling together.
 Exhaling together.
 Matching the rhythm so their nervous systems could begin to co regulate.

-By the end of the session, their breathing had naturally synchronized without my guidance.
-When they opened their eyes, the woman said something simple: "I can feel you again."
+By the end of the session, their breathing had synchronized without my guidance.
+When they opened their eyes, one of them said something simple: "I can feel you again."

 You arrive at the space.
 We sit and talk for a few minutes.
-I ask what brought you here, whether you have done breathwork before, and if there is anything specific going on that I should know about.
+I ask what brought you here, whether you have done breathwork before, and if there is anything I should know about.
 This is not therapy.
 I am not going to analyze your relationship.
 But context helps me guide the session better.

 You both lie down on mats.
 Eyes closed.
-I guide you through a breathing pattern, usually continuous breath through the mouth with no pause between inhale and exhale.
+I guide you through a breathing pattern, usually continuous breath with no pause between inhale and exhale.
 Music plays.
 The active breathing phase lasts 30 to 45 minutes.
-Then a rest period where the breathing returns to normal and the body integrates whatever came up.
+Then a rest period where the breathing returns to normal and the body integrates what came up.

 After the session, we sit together.
 I hold space for whatever you want to share.
-Some couples talk a lot.
+Some couples talk openly.
 Others barely say a word and just hold each other.
-Both responses are perfect.
+Both are the right response.

 The whole experience takes about 90 minutes.
-If you book an UNTAMED day, the breathwork is part of a longer journey that includes ice baths, jungle time, and lunch.
-Having the full day means the shared experience deepens naturally over hours rather than minutes.
+If you book an UNTAMED day, the breathwork is part of a longer arc that includes ice baths, time in nature, and lunch together.
+Having the full day means the shared experience deepens over hours instead of minutes.
+The ice bath adds another layer: facing a physical challenge together while coaching each other through the breath creates a bond that is felt in the body, not just agreed upon.

 Do You Have to Be in a Romantic Relationship

-No. I have guided breathwork for all kinds of pairs and groups.
+No. I have guided breathwork for all kinds of pairs.
 Best friends.
 Siblings.
 A parent and adult child.
-Colleagues who work together.
+Colleagues.
 New friends who met traveling.

-The dynamics change depending on the relationship, but the core principle is the same: when two or more people share a vulnerable experience together, the connection between them deepens.
+The dynamics change depending on the relationship, but the core principle is the same.
+When two people share a genuinely vulnerable experience, the connection between them deepens.
 The relationship does not need to be romantic for this to work.
-It just needs to be real.
+It needs to be real.

 When you want to go deeper.
-Some couples have good communication.
+Some couples communicate well.
 They talk openly.
-They listen well.
-But they sense there is a layer underneath the words that they cannot quite reach.
+They listen.
+But they sense there is a layer underneath the words that conversations cannot quite access.
 The breath goes to that layer.
 It is where the things you cannot articulate live.
+Sometimes the most important shifts happen not in what you say to each other, but in what your nervous system releases in the other person's presence.

 When you are traveling together.
 Travel is already a pattern interrupt.
 You are out of your routine, your environment, your roles.
 Adding breathwork into a trip amplifies that openness.
-This is why so many couples book sessions while on holiday in Koh Samui.
+This is why many couples book sessions while visiting Koh Samui.
 They are already in the mindset of doing something different.
-Breathwork meets that energy.
+The breath meets that energy.

 You do not need a facilitator for every shared breathing experience.
-Here is a simple co regulation exercise you can do with your partner, friend, or anyone you are close to.
+Here is a simple co regulation exercise.

 Sit facing each other.
 Close your eyes.
 One person places their hand on the other person's chest.
 Breathe naturally for a few breaths without trying to change anything.
 Then begin to match rhythms.
 Inhale when they inhale.
 Exhale when they exhale.
 Do this for five minutes.

-Notice what happens.
 Most people report feeling calmer, more present, and more connected within a few minutes.
 The exercise is simple, but the nervous system response is real.
+Matched breathing is one of the oldest co-regulation signals humans have.
+You feel it immediately.
+Calmer.
+More present.
+More aware of the person in front of you.

 This is not a substitute for a guided session.
-A guided breathwork session goes far deeper than what you can access on your own.
-But it gives you a taste of what co regulated breathing feels like.
-And for many couples, that taste is enough to make them curious about the full experience.
+In a guided breathwork session, the depth is significantly greater because you can let go of control entirely.
+But this exercise gives you a felt sense of what co regulated breathing does.
+And for many couples, that taste is enough to make them curious about what a full session opens.

 About Diego Pauel